rosst/wikipedia-lucene-indexer/README.md

 To build the project run "mvn clean install" from the search-challenge directory of the project.

-This will create a software distribution that can be found in ./target/index-wikipedia-dump-0.0.1-dist.zip.
+This will create a software distribution that can be found in:
+./target/index-wikipedia-dump-0.0.1-dist.zip.

 Unzip the distribution.This software distribution provides functionality to index and query a dump of